Ernest Augustus, Crown Prince of Hanover: Exile

 After the war, the exiled Hanoverian royal family took up residence in Hietzing, near Vienna, but spent a good deal of time in Paris.
 George V never abandoned his claim to the Hanoverian throne and maintained the Guelphic Legion at his own expense.
 The former Crown Prince travelled during this early period of exile, and ultimately accepted a commission in the Imperial and Royal Army of Austria-Hungary.
 The Guelph Party, or the German-Hanoverian Party, as a minor party in the legislature of the North German Federation and then the German Empire continued to protest the annexation of Hanover and advocated for the restoration of the state of Hanover with a Guelph at its head.

 Succession

-When King George V died in Paris on 12 June 1878, Prince Ernest Augustus succeeded him as Duke of Cumberland and Teviotdale in the Peerage of Great Britain and Earl of Armagh in the Peerage of Ireland.
-Queen Victoria created him a Knight of the Garter on 20 July 1878.
+When King George V died in Paris on 12 June 1878, Prince Ernest Augustus succeeded to his father's claim to the throne of Hanover, which he maintained until 1913.
 Emperor Franz Joseph I of Austria appointed him to succeed his father as colonel and proprietor of the Austrian 42nd Regiment of Infantry.
 The regiment's name was changed to honour him, and he served as its honorary colonel from 1879 to the fall of the Austro-Hungarian Empire, in 1918.
+Ernest Augustus also succeeded his father as Duke of Cumberland and Teviotdale in the Peerage of Great Britain and Earl of Armagh in the Peerage of Ireland.
+Queen Victoria created him a Knight of the Garter on 20 July 1878.